FranciszekaMateu/food-ordering-app/README.md

 **Setup:**

 1. Clone this repository.
-2. Install the dependencies: `npm install`
+2. Install the dependencies: `yarn add`
 3. Create a MongoDB account and obtain the connection string.
 4. Create an Amazon S3 account and obtain the access keys.
 5. Configure the environment variables in `.env`.